thiagodnf/hass-blueprints/README.md

 # HASS Blueprints

-A list of teste automation blueprints covering a wide range of different use-cases for HomeAssistant
+Generic blueprints for HomeAssistant covering a wide range of different use cases